Wall, Rockets beat Kings 102-94; Harden sits with injury

 Harden had started Houston’s first three games this season and is averaging a league-leading 37 points with 11 assists.

-De’Aaron Fox had 23 points for the Kings, who lost to the Rockets for the second straight game.
+He said they got stagnant offensively in the second half and was particularly disappointed in their lack of assists.

+“We only had 11 assists tonight as a team, which is awful,” he said.
+“That’s not who we are as a group.”

 Wood had 20 points and 16 rebounds and Gordon added 21 points for Houston.

-The Kings cut the lead to 2 on a 3-pointer by Buddy Hield with about 7 ½ minutes left in the third quarter.
+The Kings cut the lead to two points on a 3-pointer by Buddy Hield with about 7½ minutes left in the third quarter.
 Wall made four quick points after that to stretch the lead to 79-73.

 The Rockets were up by seven late in the third before Fox scored the last five points of the quarter to cut the deficit to 83-81 entering the fourth.